dmoore5050/SaisonBuilder/user_stories.md

  * that is _ bright, citrusy (3711, zest, sorachi/motueka)
 * in order to _ experiment with Brett
  * that has _ subtle brett presence (hybrid yeast, or finish with Brett)
- * that is _ hop-centric w/ subtle brett (hybrid yeast, or finish with Bret, saaz backload)
+ * that is _ hop-centric w/ subtle brett (hybrid yeast, or finish with Brett, saaz backload)
  * that is _ bright, citrusy (3711, zest, sorachi/motueka, brett C?)
  * that is _ solely fermented with Brett (variant...)